 If there are ever unauthorized Amazon Pay charges against your payment method, you can dispute the charge with us.
 You must notify us as quickly as possible, and no later than 13 months after the date of the transaction.
 Unless you have acted fraudulently or with negligence, you may not be held responsible for the charge.
 When you use Amazon Pay for qualified purchases on third-party websites, the condition of the item that you buy and its timely delivery may be guaranteed under the Amazon A-to-z Guarantee for Buyers.
 If you submit payment for a product or service and you do not receive the item or it is materially different than advertised by the merchant, you can dispute the transaction and request reimbursement.
 For more information, see the Buyer Dispute Program.

-To learn more about filing a dispute for Amazon Pay transactions, see Transaction disputes.
+To learn more about filing a dispute for Amazon Pay transactions, see Disputing transactions.

-For details on which information can be changed, and where to change it, see Making changes to your Amazon account information for Amazon Pay.
+For details about the information that can be changed and where to change it, see Making changes to your Amazon account information for Amazon Pay.

 When you see that Amazon Pay is an accepted payment method for a product or service that you want to purchase, just click the Amazon Pay logo or button, enter your Amazon.com email address and password, and then choose your payment method.
-For more information, see Using Amazon Pay.
+Some charitable organizations also take donations via Alexa.
+For more information about making payments using Amazon Pay, see Using Amazon Pay.